ankumar/architecture/Patterns/Design Patterns.md

 3. Structural Patterns, contains patterns related to organizing containers within a Pod, which is the atom of the Kubernetes platform.
 4. Configuration Patterns, gives insight into the various ways application configuration can be handled in Kubernetes.
 These are very granular patterns, including concrete recipes for connecting applications to their configuration.
 5. Advanced Patterns, is a collection of advanced concepts, such as how the platform itself can be extended or how to build container images directly within the cluster.
+* Controller, is essential to Kubernetes itself and this pattern shows how custom controllers can extend the platform.
+* Operator, combines a Controller with custom and domain-specific resources to encapsulate operational knowledge in an automated form.
+* Elastic Scale, describes how Kubernetes can handle dynamic loads by scaling in various dimensions.
+* Image Builder, moves the aspect of building application images into the cluster itself.

 A pattern might not always fit into one category alone.
 Depending on the context, the same pattern might fit into several categories.
 Every pattern chapter is self-contained, and you can read chapters in isolation and in any order.